wui-hong/tp/docs/DeveloperGuide.md

 SpendNSplit is a brownfield software project based on the contacts-management application [AddressBook Level-3 (AB3)](https://se-education.org/addressbook-level3/).
-Our dedicated team has spent nearly 2 months evolving AB3 into a complex personal finance-tracking application for NUS Hall students.
+Our dedicated team has spent nearly 2 months evolving AB3 into a complex personal finance-tracking application for university Hall students.
 This section describes some key challenges our team has faced.

 ### The relationship between transactions and persons